Losant/losant-docs/docs/dashboards/indicator.md

 When requesting aggregated data for such an attribute ...

-* `FIRST` and `LAST` aggregations will return the first or last data point collected across the query
+* `First` and `Last` aggregations will return the first or last data point collected across the query
-* `COUNT` aggregations will return as a number representing the total number of data points across the query
+* `Count` aggregations will return as a number representing the total number of data points across the query
 * All other queries will return as `undefined`

 To expand a condition for editing, simply click the header.
 You can also choose to expand or collapse all conditions by clicking the link at the top right corner of the section.